 SeaQuest currently has ten locations in Layton, Utah; Las Vegas, Nevada; Fort Worth, Texas; Littleton, Colorado; Folsom, California; Trumbull, Connecticut, and Roseville, Minnesota, Lynchburg, Virginia; Woodbridge, New Jersey; and Fort Lauderdale, Florida.

 Our CertifiKID NYC Family Fun Ambassador, Diana Franzese, visited SeaQuest's Trumbell, Connecticut location with her son.
 They received free admission in exchange for providing an honest review of their experience.

-Save up to 21% off SeaQuest Annual Passport + 6 Feeding Tokens to any of SeaQuest's locations nationwide with this exclusive CertifiKID deal.
+Click here for 46% off One Adult OR One Child Ultimate WEEKDAY SeaQuest Experience Package including admission, 4 Tokens and Ticket to Animal Whisperer Tour or save up to 31% off SeaQuest Annual Passport + 6 Feeding Tokens to any of SeaQuest's locations nationwide with this exclusive CertifiKID deal.

 Diana: This was our first time at SeaQuest.
 I knew SeaQuest had sea life, but had no idea they have so many other animals.
 They bill it as a "petting zoo aquarium feeding experience," and it is truly unlike any other place around!

 We were able to interact with, feed and pet the capybaras, pigs, rabbits, wallaby and the iguanas in the Iguana Nirvana.

 You can purchase coins on the internet, at the front desk, or at the coin machines to purchase food to feed the animals or to use toward an “experience.”
 Some of the experiences at this location include the "Parakeet Paradise," where you get in the large cage with about 50 different parakeets and get to feed them.
 The parakeets come to you and make their home on your lap, hand, shoulder, or even your head.
 It’s quite the experience!